-Day two of comfort week is a recipe for Salisbury Steak.
-For a while I was on the hunt for a good Salisbury Steak recipe.
-Salisbury steak has got to have a good gravy to make it good.
+Day two of comfort week is a recipe for a Creamy Salisbury Steak.
+For a while, I was on the hunt for a good Salisbury Steak recipe.
+Salisbury steak has got to have a good gravy in order to make it good.
 I finally found THE recipe for salisbury steak over at one of my good bloggy friend’s sites.
-It was from Tina over at Mommy’s Kitchen.
-Well, Tina recently posted another Salisbury Steak recipe so I decided to try this version.
+The version I loved was from Tina over at Mommy’s Kitchen.
+Well, Tina recently posted another Salisbury Steak recipe so I decided to try this version too.

 This version is a little different and uses sour cream in the gravy, hence why I had called the recipe creamy salisbury steak.
-I also left out the mushroom because I am the only one at my house who likes them.
+I also left out the mushroom when making this because I am the only one at my house who likes them.
 It was delicious but I must admit I still prefer the flavor of the other version.
 Don’t get me wrong, this is good and we all loved it.
 It’s just a preference thing for me.
-Now Tina said she prefers this one to the other one, so see it’s all just a matter of personal choice.
-Give both a try and see which one you like best.
+Now Tina said she prefers this one to the other one.
+So see it is all just a matter of personal choice.
+Give both a try yourself and then see which one you like best.

 - 2 pounds ground beef

 - 1 package Onion Soup Mix

 - 2 packets 0.75 oz brown gravy mix

 - 1 cup sour cream